AriFordsham/GHCWiki/template-haskell/blog-post-changes.md

 ```

-because there is no top=level splice between the declaration of `f` and the splice.
+because there is no top-level splice between the declaration of `f` and the splice.
 But that seems reasonable to me.
 If you want that behaviour you can say

 ```wiki